o-biotech/public-web-docs/docs/tutorials/ganglion-biosensing-board.md

 ## Part 3 - Register with Fathym OpenBiotech and Create a Device

-To get started with OpenBiotech’s tools, simply sign up for [OpenBiotech](https://dashboard.openbiotech.co/) for free on the OpenBiotech website.
+To get started with OpenBiotech's tools, simply sign up for [OpenBiotech](https://dashboard.openbiotech.co/) for free on the OpenBiotech website.

 First you will land on the OpenBiotech Set Up Configuration.
 Follow the steps as outlined in the process to configure your cloud infrastructure and register a device.